 Here are some helpful tips to get you started:

 -Start with events that are fixed in time.
-Usually ceremony, the start of cocktail hour, + sunset (here's a site to help you figure out what time sunset is on your wedding day) Considering the time of sunset is important because the hour or two before sunset has the most beautiful golden flattering light for pictures.
-A professional wedding photographer can work with all kinds of light but there's something whimsical and romantic about the light just before sunset.
+Usually ceremony, the start of cocktail hour, + sundown.
+Considering the time of sunset is important because the hour or two before sunset has the most beautiful golden flattering light.
+I can work with all kinds of light, but there's something so whimsical and romantic about the light just before sunset.
 Then you need to figure whether you'll see each other and do pictures before the ceremony or if you want to do pictures afterwards.

 Not sure if you want to do a First Look or not?
 Here are some pros to having a First Look.

 1. You get to spend more time together on your wedding day.

 2. It can be really special to see each other for the first time not surrounded by hundreds of people.
 You'll get to hug, kiss, talk about what's about to happen which you can't do when the person marrying you is just inches away

 3. If you're at all nervous or stressed about the ceremony it can be very relaxing to see your intended away from everyone.
 The initial nerves will be gone and you'll be more "in the moment" for your ceremony.